richek/mrDatabase/README.md

 	node server					# server uses ports 8888 and 8889
 ```

-__Note:__ You can change the options object near the top of server.js to specify different ports.
+__Note:__ By default, the server starts with "options.secure: true".
+An optional single command line argument, "open" or "secure", overrides the default, forcing "options.secure: false" or "options.secure: true", respectively.
+You can change the options object near the top of server.js to specify a different default for "options:secure:", and different ports.
 If you change the HTTPS port, be sure to change httpsOptions.port near the top of admin.js to the identical port.

 	* Databases are files with filename extensions = ".mrdb".
 	* The server automatically opens all the databases it finds in its own directory.